Feedback Collection Tools to Elevate Your Product

 • UX/UI design teams needing granular visual input

-• Governments or institutions improving citizen portals
+• Governments or institutions improving citizen portal

 8. Refiner